mgudemann/mercury_gmp_int/README.md

 # mercury_gmp_int
-Multi precision integers for Mercury based on GMP
+Multi-precision integers for Mercury based on GMP

 This provides a binding to a subset of the functions from the `mpz` data-type of [GMP](http://gmplib.org).